azzazzel/azzazzel.github.io/_posts/2019-12-14-Mind the involuntary observational learning.md

 ### The observation

-Here is a screenshot of the recording of an amazing talk at [Liferay DEVCON 2019](https://www.liferay.com/web/events-devcon-recap) by a friend and colleague.
-A very very talented software engineer and Java Champion who asked me not to mention his name here.
+Here is a screenshot of the recording of otherwise amazing talk at [Liferay DEVCON 2019](https://www.liferay.com/web/events-devcon-recap) by a friend and colleague.
 Take a closer look at the structure of the source code displayed.
 Is there something that bothers you?

 ![Screenshot of talk recording](/assets/2019-12-14-Mind_the_involuntary_observational_learning/talk-screenshot-anonymous.png)